Who is Matthew in the Bible?

 Matthew was a privileged witness to Jesus’ ministry – soaking up every moment until the defining event in human history.
 He chose invisibility, however, vanishing when his Lord’s hour of judgment came and only Peter, John, and James stood with Him; Matthew’s actions during those moments will remain sadly unknown.

 Thus it’s far secure to finish that he’s covered in Mark’s extensive statement: “Then all and sundry abandoned him and fled.”
-(See Mark 15:5) Like the different disciples, He did now no longer are available to assist Jesus at Pontius Pilate’s residence, permitting the adherents of Barabbas to get their leader’s freedom whilst Jesus became condemned.
+(See Mark 15:5) Like the different disciples, He did now no longer available to assist Jesus at Pontius Pilate’s residence, permitting the adherents of Barabbas to get their leader’s freedom whilst Jesus became condemned.
 He becomes additionally now no longer a gift on the crucifixion.

 Later sports

-Matthew’s profession withinside the apostolic age is primarily based totally on traditions of the Church Fathers and apocryphal and mythical accounts.
+Matthew’s profession withinside the apostolic age is primarily based totally on the traditions of the Church Fathers and apocryphal and mythical accounts.

 According to Irenaeus of Lyon (overdue 2nd century), Matthew preached the Gospel to several Jews.
 Clement of Alexandria is going on to mention that he did it for 15 years.
 According to Eusebius, Matthew traveled to different international locations after writing the Gospel attributed to him in Hebrew.